 The Highway 1 road trip that passes through Big Sur on California’s Central Coast is perhaps the most famous scenic drive in the Golden State.
 These days, parts of that legendary road are on the mend after the heavy rains of winter 2017.
 But the good news is that it’s not completely unpassable (here’s how to navigate the current Highway 1 detours).
 It’s also not the only scenic, unforgettable road trip in California—by far.
 Consider one of these 10 classic road trips, rich with magical scenery like pounding surf, rolling hills, waterfalls, and plenty of wineries.
 Most make for a great weekend or even day trip.
-Choose your favourites from these trips, listed north to south—then roll down the windows and get going.
+Choose your favorites from these trips, listed north to south—then roll down the windows and get going.

 Redding to Lassen Volcanic National Park